Asmo1Asmo1/NWGS.Stratis/README.md

 # NWG: Scavenger
-	This is a coop PVE rouglite project
+	This is a coop PVE roguelite project
-	It draws its inspiration from the 'Patrol' side missions of Arma 3 single-player campaing Designed for a small number of players
+	It draws its inspiration from the 'Patrol' side missions of Arma 3 single-player campaign Designed for a small number of players
-	It consists of purchasing weapons and equipment, moving to selected point of interest, collecting loot and subsequently selling it
+	It consists of purchasing weapons and equipment, moving to a selected point of interest, battle, looting, and selling it for in-game currency
+	Roguelite comes from player progression between runs where they can save (from loot) or buy (from shop) a better equipment as well as spend money to unlock new gameplay features, increase insurance rate in case of failure and unlock new difficulty levels

+# Technical features:
++ Custom localization solution
++ Custom garbage collector solution
++ Custom enemy spawn and patrol points search
++ Objects composition system with blueprint gathering/placing, faction-specific on-the-fly replacements and appearance chance randomization
++ Battle action-reaction system with enemy flanking, reinforcements, mortar, airstrikes, etc.
++ Resource-friendly FPS-saving player actions conditions and add/remove logic
++ Medicine 'Revive' system overhaul with self-heal, crawl and fix for instant-kill
++ Custom items/vehicles shop with new UI and dynamic prices
++ NPC dialogue system
++ NPC quest system

 # Servers that run this mission:
 https://www.battlemetrics.com/servers/arma3/32508153